|Problem-solving prompt||Your response||Response example|

 |Sandy might be injured during treatment, especially if the treatment includes escape extinction|

 |Relevant ethical codes||

-2.09a Treatment / Intervention efficacy – Ted has a responsibility to apply the most recent effective treatments described by the literature, and there are many options other than escape extinction
+2.01 Providing Effective Treatment – Ted has a responsibility to apply the most recent effective treatments described by the literature, and there are many options other than escape extinction

 |Ted might try using a dense NCR schedule whereby demands are faded-in using a fixed interval.
 As demands begin, Ted can use arbitrary reinforcers on a dense schedule to strengthen compliance while also reinforcing problem behavior as it occurs.
 Finally, an alternative response might be used to provide higher quality breaks than the SIB.|